 As you already know Hangul is Korean alphabet, but instead of being written sequentially (in a horizontal line one after the other) like Latin letters, Hangul letters are grouped into blocks.
-How these blocks are formed can be confusing for the person attempting to type it for the first time.
+How these blocks are formed can be confusing for the person attempting to type in Korean it for the first time.
 Don’t worry, it is all automatic and easier than you think.

 Contents: